 This will tell you what’s currently running in your computer’s foreground and background and how much space it’s taking up.

-You can also look at the Performance tab to see how much of your CPU and memory is being used, as well as your disk space.
+You can also look at the Performance tab to see how much of your CPU, memory, and disk space is used.
 You can also look at the App History section for more information on applications that have been running recently.

 Check your drivers